cg20231c/unity-graphics-smooth-brains/README.md

     Second, you can automaticly get the component from your game object using the ``getComponent`` method inside the ``start`` method.

-    Start(): Called at the beginning of the first frame when a script is enabled.
+    ``Start():`` Called at the beginning of the first frame when a script is enabled.
 It's often used for initial setup.

     ![Alt text](./src1/image-4.png)

 5. Next your script will need to be able to recieve input from the user (in this case keyboard).
-Using the Input.GetAxis with input vertical and horizontal you will be able to recieve up down left and right arrow key input from user.
+Using the Input.GetAxis with input vertical and horizontal in the update method you will be able to recieve up down left and right arrow key input from user.

+   ``Update():`` Called once per frame and is commonly used for game logic that needs to run continuously (e.g., character movement).

     ![Alt text](./src1/image-5.png)